 Following consultation on a Statement of Proposal containing proposed rules for downstream reconciliation and allocation, an Updated Proposal was prepared by Gas Industry Co.

 Date Published: 4 September 2007 Author: Mark Soper and Nicole MacFarlane

 Efficient arrangements for the accurate allocation and reconciliation of gas quantities are a key component of an efficient gas market.
 In response to:

-Gas Industry Co has developed a proposal to recommend to the Minister of Energy rules for allocation and reconciliation of downstream gas quantities
+Gas Industry Co developed a proposal to recommend to the Minister of Energy rules for allocation and reconciliation of downstream gas quantities

 Date Published: 28 January 2013

-Since the Gas (Downstream Reconciliation) Rules 2008 (the "Rules") took full effect on 1 October 2008, a number of issues have been identified which have created some unnecessary compliance burdens and inefficiencies.
+Since the Gas (Downstream Reconciliation) Rules 2008 (the "Rules") took full effect on 1 October 2008, a number of issues were identified which created some unnecessary compliance burdens and inefficiencies.
 Gas Industry Co commenced a review of the Rules, starting with an Options Paper published in December 2011, which aimed to reduce those inefficiencies.
 The Recommendation below is the culmination of that review which benefitted from the input of an industry group - the Downstream Reconciliation Advisory Group.